dyncan/dyncan.github.io/_posts/2024-05-31-why-i-developed-a-salesforce-chrome-extension_en.markdown

 ## Download and Experience

-Currently, the extension is still in the testing phase and has not been released on the Chrome Web Store.
 If you want to experience it, please click [Salesforce Spotlight](https://chromewebstore.google.com/detail/salesforce-spotlight/kcnnhfdenihbihoikgjfapgphapdoggd) to download the latest version.